 Now, it’s a few years later and I realize that the doldrums of summer don’t necessarily mean a halt to progress for autism Spectrum Disorder children.
 If anything, my son’s progress is amplified even more over the long summer months.
 That’s not because we stopped seeking treatment or stopped working with him, it’s because he gets a nice break from the often rigorous social pressures of the school year.

-Fortunately, there are plenty of things to do both locally and nationally that people on the Autism Spectrum Disorder spectrum can participate in.
+Autism Spectrum Summer Therapy doesn’t have to be difficult, fortunately, there are plenty of things to do both locally and nationally that people on the Autism Spectrum Disorder spectrum can participate in to keep the progress going… all summer long.

 The key to autism spectrum summer therapy is to keep the progress going.
 It’s all to easy for progress to take a vacation when your school support or autism therapist is on vacation.
 Summer can be a dangerous time where ASD kids can be inclined to long breaks of little social interaction and too much time for vices like video games.
 Like all kids, ASD students need to be active and social stimulation helps if you’re seeing social progress.
 Take advantage of the nicer weather, it’s the perfect chance for ASD kids to be given a rest from the scholastic stresses and the break gives them more time to hone in on therapies that aren’t as socially intensive as a school setting.